 When push came to rush, the band’s rabid disciples were more tempted by Louder Than Bombs, an American-conceived collection which offered a considerably more expansive assortment of curios than The World Won’t Listen, adding three stunning Peel session cuts that included the stalker-styled Is It Really So Strange?, another of Mozzer’s ode to otherness that saw him losing his “bag” just up the road from me in Newport Pagnell, a nondescript motorway town where my sister was attending secondary school.

-By focusing on further non-album singles such as Panic, Ask and the Bowie-quoting Sheila Take A Bow, its artistic reach was irresistible.
-A tremendous triumvirate if ever there was one, their inclusion was enough to ensure LTB would be the first Smiths record I would purchase.
+By focusing on further non-album singles such as Panic, Ask, the Corrie-covered Shakespeare’s Sister and the Bowie-quoting Sheila Take A Bow its artistic reach was irresistible.
+A coruscating quadrumvirate if ever there was one, their inclusion was enough to ensure LTB would be the first Smiths record I, and some chap called Brandon Flowers, would purchase.

 Indeed, inciting Sheila and her ilk to kick life’s miseries ‘in the crotch’ and throw their homework on to the fire (the latter line adapted from an identical passage in The Dame’s Hunky Dory deep cut, Kooks), as a celebratory glam rock anthem for the group’s younger audience was kinda fun and slightly subversive.
 It was The Smiths’ equivalent of Alice Cooper’s School’s Out.